alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 In production, of course, one would expect to use an SSL EV certificate to provide identity and assurance to an onion site, rendering these issues moot.

+## Buy a SSL Certificate from HARICA or Digicert

+See below.

 # Buying a HTTPS Certificate from HARICA